frank-deng/fgfs-tools/README.md

 Patch for 757-200.

 * Adjusted the vertical speed in FLCH mode.
-* Ground refueling function for 757-200, based on the distance of the route.
+* Automatically refuel 757-200 on startup based the distance of the route if launched via `fgtools launch` and flight plan is specified.

 ---